alainwolf/DHANE/README.md

 ## Defining TLSA Records

-For certificates which need TLSA DNS records, create a file called **tlsa.txt** in the certficates directory and add the FQDN records one by line:
+For certificates which need TLSA DNS records, create a file called **tlsa.txt** in the certificates directory and add the FQDN records one by line:

 ```
 #/etc/dehydrated/certs/mail.example.net/tlsa.txt